 If you suffer from depression, you may sometimes find it tough to perform the tasks you need to do as part of your job.
 Occasionally, the way you’re feeling may be so severe that you find it difficult to go to work at all.

 First of all, it’s important for you to know that if you feel like this, you’re not alone and you shouldn’t feel ashamed.
+Many people struggle with their mental health at work.
 The Office of National Statistics (ONS) has shown that mental health conditions are the third most common reason for people being absent from work.
 These depression statistics also show just how many people struggle with stress, anxiety and depression at work each and every day.

 In this piece, we will look at how and why depression can impact your work life and how your job can affect your mental health.
 We’ll also outline the steps you can take if you’re struggling to focus at work as a result of your depression.